mabenson00/enron/README.md

 **Initial Setup.
 NOTE: this might take a minute**

- 1.  `rake db:create && rake db:migrate && rake parse_emails:parse`
+ 1. Make sure Rails/Ruby are installed and `rake db:create && rake db:migrate && rake parse_emails:parse`
  2. NOTE: this was created on a PC, but... should work on mac I think.

 **Emails and Users**